schneider-simon/uva-software-evolution/src/series2/readme.md

 To give the maintainer a proof of our numbers we included a searchable raw data table.

-In the example below only files that contain the keywork `KMP` are listed.
+In the example below only files that contain the keyword `KMP` are listed.
 A maintainer can then inspect the clone class by opening the arrow to the left.

 **Figure: Interactive raw data table**